Ankushk-01/Java-course/Classes/README.md

 ## Polimorphism

 The same onject behave different in different places.
 It is of two types :
-1. Compile time Polymorphism or Early binding Polymorphism
+1. Compile time Polymorphism or Early binding Polymorphism :
+Example : `method overloading` which will run is decided at compile time.
-2. Run time Polymorphism or late binding Polymorphism
+2. Run time Polymorphism or late binding Polymorphism :
+Example : `method overriding` which will run is decided at run time.